 Biodiversity Recommendations report page 129 (BIO 31) Grassland means vegetation in which the cover of grass in the canopy is 20-100% and in which grass cover exceeds the cover of any other growth form or bare ground.
 Tussock grasses are excluded from the grass growth form.

 Green waste means organic material including:

-- (a) vegetative material, but not tree trunks or limbs larger than 100 mm diameter - (b) vegetable peelings or trimmings, but no other kitchen wastes - (c) soil attached to plant roots that may be physically modified but is otherwise in its natural state but not including animal products (eg., manure, feathers, carcasses) other than as an occasional or incidental input.
+(a) vegetative material, but not tree trunks or limbs larger than 100 mm diameter but not including animal products (eg., manure, feathers, carcasses) other than as an occasional or incidental input.